TechnicJelle/BlueMapAreaControl/README.md

 Compatible with Paper 1.13+, just like BlueMap itself.

 To reload this plugin, just reload BlueMap itself with `/bluemap reload`.\
-You will probably need to rerender your world if you change this plugin's configs.
+You will probably need to rerender your map(s) if you change this plugin's configs.\
+You can do that with the command `/bluemap purge <map-id>`

 ## [Click here to download!](../../releases/latest)